 - Wash and tag with care instructions.

-Summer decor item people didn’t know they wanted.
-Eye-catching and profitable.
+A summer decor item people didn’t know they wanted.
+Eye-catching, breezy, and genuinely profitable.

 - Drill holes in shells or use small metal rings.